info201b-wi20/final-project-seanoh99/project-brainstorm.md

 - _How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?_
   - The data is collected by browser extensions that ProPublica users install.
-These extensions automatically send information on Facebook ads they come across to ProPublica’s database.
+  These extensions automatically collect and send information on Facebook ads
+  seen by users with the chrome extension to ProPublica’s database.

 - _How many observations (rows) are in your data?_
-  - sadf
+  - 162324

 - _How many features (columns) are in the data?_